 Our dogs would spend every second with us if possible.
 While their devotion is heartwarming, everyone needs a break sometimes.
 Like when you’re trying to do your taxes and your pup keeps dropping a filthy, slobber-covered tennis ball onto your stack of receipts.
 Not only will two dogs keep each other amused, but now they really are free to play like, well, dogs!
 They can nip, jump, roll, and romp together in a way that no human playmate could ever successfully imitate.

-Definitely a pro.
+The verdict: Definitely a pro.

 3. Two pups = twice the work.